[As of September 30, 2024]

 Companies should disclose their training policy for directors and kansayaku.

-It is the policy of the Company to continue to provide training opportunities necessary for Directors and Audit and Supervisory Committee Members to fulfill their roles and duties properly.
+It is the policy of the Company to continue to provide training opportunities necessary for Directors and Directors serving on the Audit and Supervisory Committee to fulfill their roles and duties properly.

 Companies should, positively and to the extent reasonable, respond to the requests from shareholders to engage in dialogue (management meetings) so as to support sustainable growth and increase corporate value over the mid- to long-term.
 The board should establish, approve and disclose policies concerning the measures and organizational structures aimed at promoting constructive dialogue with shareholders.